-Several policies are implemented to assess good governance practices of investee companies:
+A number of methods are used in order to assess good governance practices of the investee companies:

 - 1. Analysis of governance practices within the ESG analysis (pillar G).
-For each Issuer, the ESG analysis incorporates an analysis of corporate governance, with indicators based around: - Its governance structure: Respect for minority shareholder rights The composition and operation of boards or committees, Remuneration of executives, Accounts, audits and taxation; - And its market behaviour: Business practices. - Weekly monitoring of ESG controversies: the ESG analysis also takes into account the presence of controversies on the above-mentioned themes and their management by issuers. - 3.
-The Management Company's exclusion policy related to the United Nations Global Compact, including its Principle 10:11.
-Issuers which are dealing with serious and/or systemic controversies on this principle on a recurrent or frequent basis, and which have not implemented appropriate remedial measures, are excluded from the investment universe. - 4.
-The voting and shareholder engagement policy2: This policy is based on the most rigorous governance standards (G20/OECD Principles of Corporate Governance, AFEP-MEDEF Code, etc.).
+For each Issuer, the ESG analysis incorporates an analysis of corporate governance, with the following themes and issues: - Its governance structure: Respect for minority shareholder rights The composition and operation of boards or committees, Remuneration of executives, Accounts, audits and taxation; - And its market behaviour: Business practices. - 2.
+Weekly monitoring of ESG controversies: the ESG analysis also takes into account the presence of controversies on the above-mentioned themes and their management by issuers. - 3.
+The Management Company's exclusion policy related to the UN Global Compact, including its Principle 10: "Businesses should work against corruption in all its forms, including extortion and bribery".
+Companies which are dealing with serious and/or systemic controversies on this principle on a recurrent or frequent basis, and which have not implemented appropriate remedial measures, are excluded from the investment universe. - 4.
+The voting and shareholder engagement policy: This policy is based on the most rigorous governance standards (G20/OECD Principles of Corporate Governance, AFEP-MEDEF Code, etc.).
 Firstly, in connection with the voting policy, the Management Company may have recourse to several actions in the context of general meetings (dialogue, written questions, filing of resolutions, protest votes, etc.).
-In addition, the engagement policy is reflected in a dialogue with certain companies, not only to gain additional information on their CSR strategy, but also to encourage them to improve their practices, particularly in terms of governance.
+In addition, the engagement policy is reflected in dialogue with certain companies, not only in order to have additional information on their CSR strategy, but also to encourage them to improve their practices, particularly in terms of governance.